Rachellu7/Mortgate-Market-Expansion-UofT-Datathon-/README.md

 * Market share analysis & feasibility (consider other competitors)

 # Output
-We utilized R, Python and Tableau to produce statistical analysis and data visualization for this case competition
+We utilized R, Python and Tableau to produce statistical analysis and data visualization for this case competition.
+The final presentation can be found [a link](https://github.com/Rachellu7/Mortgate-Market-Expansion-UofT-Datathon-/blob/main/Datathon%20TCG%20Presentation.pptx).